 Sigma Theta Tau is the International Honor Society of Nursing.
-The Zeta Xi Chapter of the Department of Nursing and Health Sciences is chartered by Sigma Theta Tau.
-The purposes of this organization are to recognize superior achievements and leadership, foster high professional standards, encourage creative work, and strengthen commitment to the ideals and purposes of the profession.
+The Zeta Xi Chapter of JSU School of Nursing and Health Sciences is chartered by Sigma Theta Tau.
+The purposes of this organization are to recognize superior achievements andleadership, foster high professional standards, encourage creative work, and strengthen commitment to the ideals and purposes of the profession.